-During my last 2 weeks of travel, I realized that file transfer between phones, is one of the most common thing.
-This frequency is even higher when you are in a marriage or a festival, and want to copy pictures or songs from your cousins.
-Interesting, that nobody wanted to use bluetooth which is actually terribly slow, and most of them were using file sharing apps like Share It, Xender, etc.
+During my last 2 weeks of travel, I realized that file transfer between phones is one of the most common things.
+This frequency is even higher when you are in a marriage or a festival and want to copy your cousins’ pictures or songs.
+It interesting that nobody wanted to use Bluetooth, which is actually terribly slow, and most of them were using file-sharing apps like Share It, Xender, etc.

-In this post, I am talking about the best file transfer apps available for Windows Phone 8.1, and Windows 10 Mobile.
-These apps can transfer almost anything except for apps which is not supported on the platform.
-I have also tested the transfer between Windows 10 Mobile, and Android devices, and it works.
+I am talking about the best file transfer apps available for Windows Phone 8.1 and Windows 10 Mobile in this post.
+These apps can transfer almost anything except for apps that are not supported on the platform.
+I have also tested the transfer between Windows 10 Mobile and Android devices, and it works.

 These apps work either through a WiFi Network or using Mobile Hotspot.

 Looking for the fastest file transfer?
 Feem is what you need to try.
-The app UI is really bad, but when it comes to finding clients, and sending file, it’s the best in the list.
-The app comes with free and paid version ( $9.99 Steep!), but I didn’t find any thing special.
+The app UI is terrible, but it’s the best on the list when finding clients and sending files.
+The app comes with a free and paid version ( $9.99 Steep!), but I didn’t find anything special.
 Stick to the free.

 I liked this app for one simple reason, One to One Connection.
-Once you connect one phone with another, you will able to see content on your phone including pictures, music, and video.
-All you need is to select them, and hit send.
-The file is then transferred to other phone.
-It is very simple, and straight forward.
+Once you connect one phone with another, you will see content on your phone, including pictures, music, and video.
+All you need is to select them and hit send.
+The file is then transferred to another phone.
+It is effortless and straightforward.

-The only drawback right now is that the app is little slow, and refreshing content takes a bit of time.
+The only drawback is that the app is a little slow, and refreshing content takes a bit of time.

-There are of four of these in the store now, and they all work fine, except that Instabullet which recently came up with a universal app.
+There are four of these in the store now, and they all work fine, except that Instabullet, which recently came up with a universal app.
 You can use it both on PC, and Mobile and it looks very well done.
-One drawback for all of them is missing option to send SMS as it’s not openly supported in Windows 10 right now.
+One drawback for all of them is the missing option to send SMS as it’s not openly supported in Windows 10.

-All of them are free, and fully featured in Trial version.
+All of them are free and fully featured in the Trial version.
 If you like the app, buy it to support the developer.

-While it works almost the same as others, one key difference is that it works even on internet.
-Once your files are ready to share, it generates 6 digit key which can be used by anyone to receive it.
-There is an option to directly send files to a device on the network, and add 24 hours expiry option as well.
+While it works almost the same as others, one key difference is that it works even on the internet.
+Once your files are ready to share, it generates a 6 digit key that anyone can use to receive them.
+There is an option to directly send files to a device on the network and add 24 hours expiry option.
 The app is also available on Windows 10 PC.